Wage Calculator

 The Australian Government legislated a 20% reduction to all HELP, VET Student Loan, and other study/training support loan balances, backdated to 1 June 2025.
 This is applied automatically — no action is required on your part.

 Factor this reduction into any voluntary repayment decision — your balance may already be significantly lower than expected.
+ATO — Study and training loans: what's new

 How HECS affects your tax return

-At the end of the financial year, the ATO calculates your actual repayment obligation based on your total repayment income.
-This is then compared to how much your employer withheld:
+HECS repayments are not a separate tax — they are collected alongside your income tax through PAYG withholding, then reconciled when you lodge.
+At the end of the financial year, the ATO calculates your actual repayment obligation from your total repayment income and compares it with what your employer withheld:

 • Over-withheld: You receive a refund.
 This can occur if your employer withheld based on a projected full-year income that was higher than your actual income.